João Ubaldo Ribeiro: Biography

 In 1994, Ribeiro was inducted to the Academia Brasileira de Letras (Brazilian Academy of Letters), occupying seat 34.

 In 2008, Ribeiro received the Prémio Camões, the most important Portuguese-speaking literary prize.
-He died at the age of 73 on July 18, 2014.
+He died at the age of 73 on July 18, 2014, at his home in the Leblon neighborhood of Rio de Janeiro.
+Ubaldo suffered a pulmonary embolism.
+On July 19, his body was cremated.